1964-1969 first activities

 What's more, I think I'm still "hyperactive" to this day, at almost 70 years old.
 I'm sure it annoyed my parents, but back then it wasn't a "medical condition" where nowadays children are given pills to curb their energy.
 From the very beginning, I was annoyed by wasting unused time.
 I always had to do something active to get the day over with, something to do that filled the void, something that could register some kind of supposed success in an otherwise meaningless daily routine.
 For example, vacation on the Adriatic coast: My parents lay stupidly on the beach on their sunbeds to get a tan, and I went behind the empty space between the beach and the hotel line to catch lizards, of which there were plenty.
 I then took them in a cardboard box on the train and put them in my terrarium at home.
 So at least life had a purpose!
 I simply could not do NOTHING.
 And so it remained until today.
 And then the thing with the music came up.

-The very first kick: in the mid-60s, the music series Nashville Stars On Tour was on TV.
-The artists featured there included a certain Anita Kerr Quartet, Bobby Bare, Jim Reeves, and especially Chet Atkins.
-He played instrumentals and sometimes operated his Bigsby tremolo.
-That totally flashed me.
-Not only the sound of this electric guitar itself, but also the effect of the tremolo.
-I had to get a guitar!
+Just before the Beatles and the Stones, I got my very first kick: in the mid-60s, the music series Nashville Stars On Tour was on TV.
+Among the artists featured there were a certain Anita Kerr Quartet, Bobby Bare, Jim Reeves, and especially Chet Atkins.
+He played instrumentals and sometimes used his Bigsby tremolo.
+That really blew me away.
+Not simply the sound of this electric guitar itself, but also the effect of the tremolo.
+My guitar lessons had come to an end.
+I absolutely had to have my own guitar!
+At least my parents made a rather modest investment by giving me a Klira Wandergitarre, model “Triumphator.”

-But now back to the early years: From my transistor radio suddenly buzzed The Last Time by the Rolling Stones.
+And back to those early years: Suddenly, The Last Time by the Rolling Stones blared out of my transistor radio.
 My parents always sent me to bed early.
-So I hid my radio in the closet and ran a thin cable to my bed, hidden between the floorboards, so that I could listen to music long and unnoticed via headphones.
-That was super cool to spend the time before falling asleep.
-Soon the Doors came with Light My Fire or again the Stones with Satisfaction.
-This was new, shredding music that went far beyond the popular hits of the time, such as Schuld war nur der Bossanova by Manuela, a pretty young singer - an elementary change in my life.
-Soon I could call a Telefunken tape recorder my own and recorded all these sounds by microphone.
-And please for me a guitar!
-I also wanted to be there in the matter of "music".
+So I hid my radio in the closet and moved a thin cable between the floorboards to my bed so that I could listen to music for a long time with headphones without being noticed.
+It was the best way to spend the time before falling asleep.
+Soon came The Doors with Light My Fire and the Stones again with Satisfaction, innovative, rocking music that was far superior to the pop hits of the time, such as Schuld war simply der Bossanova by Manuela, a pretty young singer—a fundamental change in my life.
+Soon I was able to call a Telefunken tape recorder my own and used it to record all these sounds with a microphone.

 And here I allow you already a decisive insight into my character.
 I think I have always functioned according to the same pattern from the beginning: If I was into something, I made it my own.
 Listening to music >>> making music.
 Later: Read a lot >>> write books myself.
 At the same time: Eat well >> cook well myself!

-Anyway, that was when the Stones, the Beatles and a little later, the Spencer Davis Group and the Doors made a big impression on me at night while I was playing my transistor radio over small headphones, absorbing their sounds.
-Uptight, like most guys of my generation, I had at least realized that as a musician (that I urgently wanted to become,) you had much better chances with girls.
-I soon realized that music and everything connected with it seemed to open doors to other worlds (and not only to the girls).
+Anyway, that was the time when the Stones, the Beatles or, a little later, the Spencer Davis Group or the Doors kicked my ass at night while I blasted their sounds into my ear canals with my transistor radio via small headphones.
+And I, uptight like most boys of my generation, had at least realized that as a musician you had far more chances with the girls.
+In any case, it was clear that music and everything connected with it seemed to open doors to other worlds (and not just to girls)!

 1967